 Jack Kerouac.
 Robert Prisig.
 Hunter S. Thompson.
 These authors helped define the road trip and the idyllic voyage into the American countryside.
 We’re fortunate in America to have such vast and varied landscapes that make road tripping so captivating.
 Of course, this isn’t just an American phenomenon.
-Two of my favorite shows are Top Gear/The Grand Tour and Long Way Round.
+Two of my favorite shows/series have been Top Gear (and subsequently The Grand Tour) and Long Way Round.
 The draw of the open road is truly ubiquitous.

-And as we are in the summer of COVID-19, this was supposed to be the summer of road trips.
+The summer of COVID-19 was supposed to be the summer of road trips.
 With international travel banned and people grounded, it seemed like the only escape.
 And, in some ways, it has been.
 I’ve driven up and down the west coast a few times (before you COVID-shame me, I did so in a very socially distanced way) and managed to find some solace in those trips.
 But in 2020, road trips don’t quite have the same appeal they once did.

 This past Labor Day, I decided to take a camping road trip with some friends (yeah, I know, us and the rest of the US).
 The plan was to head down to Mt.
 Adams in Washington for a few nights and then head down to Oregon’s Sisters area.